jsoref/reactos/rosapps/applications/explorer-old/doc/readme.txt

 Explorer Bar Example
 --------------------

-I have merged in Alexander Ciobanu's Explorer bar code as a example starting for the start menu.
+I have merged in Alexander Ciobanu's Explorer bar code as an example starting for the start menu.
 Its very simple at this point and just loads a window with buttons.